K40 Laser Conversion

 Laser Tube Bay

-So, the 20kV supply connection is just wrapped around the tube and hot-glued onto the power connection?
+So, is the 20 kv supply connection wrapped around the tube and hot-glued onto the power connection?
 Awesome.

-The water cooling loop is literally a couple of pieces of flimsy silicone tube pushed through some holes in the case.
-No clamping, no strain relief, no check valves, or flow indicators.
-Nothing.
+The water cooling loop consists of a couple of flimsy silicone tubes pushed through some holes in the case.
+There is no clamping, strain relief, check valves, or flow indicators.

-There is no tube temperature sensing.
-Nothing to stop you from putting your face in the beam path.
-No interlock on the door.
+There is no tube temperature sensing, nothing to stop you from putting your face in the beam path, and no interlock on the door.

 The water cooling system is simply a pond pump in a bucket of water.
-No filtering, no water chiller, no temperature sensing, and no safety cut-out should the tube overheat and crack, shorting 20kV into the cooling water.
-Scary.
+There is no filtering, water chiller, temperature sensing, or safety cut-out should the tube overheat and crack, shorting 20 kv into the cooling water.
+This is scary.

 The Plan

-- Add an air-assist jet to the focussing lens assembly
+• Add an air-assist jet to the focusing lens assembly

 Not much then 🙂